Animatronics

 Animatronic Stargate staff weapon

 This is based on castings from molds made from original film production pieces.
 The staff opening mechanism is based on the mechanics of the film staff.
-The original film staff weapons were pneumatic but this one is to be electronic using a linear servo to drive the mechanism and it will have additional lights and sound effect.
+The original film staff weapons were pneumatic but this one is electronic using a linear servo to drive the mechanism and it will have additional lights and sound effect.

 20190905_112608